Walter L. Gordon

 Walter Lockhart Gordon (27 January 1906 – 21 March 1987) was a Canadian accountant, businessman, politician, and writer.

 Education

-Born in Toronto, the son of Lieutenant-Colonel H. D. L. Gordon, DSO, he was educated at Upper Canada College and the Royal Military College of Canada in Kingston, Ontario.
+Born in Toronto, the son of Lieutenant-Colonel Harry Duncan Lockhart Gordon DSO, a prominent Toronto businessman, and Kathleen Cassels, daughter of the first President of the Exchequer Court of Canada Walter Cassels.
+Like his father, Gordon was educated at Upper Canada College and the Royal Military College of Canada in Kingston, Ontario.